emvyh/emvyh/README.md

 ### My name is Emily Hoang ✨
 I am a senior at Virginia Tech studying Computer Science graduating in Spring 2026!

-Nice to meet you!
+Nice to meet you! 🫡

-I currently build fun applications for myself.
+I currently build fun applications for myself and friends.

 My most used tech stack is React, Javascript and APIs.

-Thanks for stopping by!
+Fun fact: i love dancing, makeup and reading books! ask me about my favorite series ^^ Thanks for stopping by!
 <!--
 **emvyh/emvyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.